4 Billboard Analysis

 1. Edit your code to pipe the result into head() function set to 10 rows.

-2. Review the annotations below!
+2. Review all the annotations below!

 1hot100 |>